Palace Amusement Online Co. Ltd Jamaica (Cineplex, Multiplex, Cinemas - Kingston

 Location

-Head Office 1a South Camp Road (entrance on Blake Road) Kingston, Jamaica, W.I., Kingston
+Head Office 1a South Camp Road (entrance on Blake Road) Kingston, Jamaica, W.I.

 Contact number